vvvvalvalval/scope-capture/README.md

 ## Caveats

-Using scope-capture with ClojureScript is supported, but can get tricky: when in trouble, see the [Pitfalls with ClojureScript REPLs](https://github.com/vvvvalvalval/scope-capture/wiki/Pitfalls-with-(browser-connected)-ClojureScript-REPLs) Wiki Page.
+Using scope-capture with ClojureScript is supported, but can get tricky: don't forget the above [guideline about ClojureScript usage](#ClojureScript-usage), and when in trouble, see the [Pitfalls with ClojureScript REPLs](https://github.com/vvvvalvalval/scope-capture/wiki/Pitfalls-with-(browser-connected)-ClojureScript-REPLs) Wiki Page.

 Dynamic Vars: